Azure-Samples/active-directory-dotnet-native-headless/README.md

 3. Click on **All Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **New application registration**.
 5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the Application type.
 For the Sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
 Click on **Create** to create the application.
-6. In the succeeding page, Find the Application ID value and copy it to the clipboard.
+6. In the succeeding page, find the Application ID value and copy it to the clipboard.
 7. Then click on **Settings** and choose **Properties**.
 8. For the App ID URI, update the existing value https://\<your_tenant_name\>/TodoListService by replacing \<your_tenant_name\> with the name of your Azure AD tenant.